transparentstats/guidelines/README.md

 ## How to build the guidelines

+Required software: R (3.5 or higher), RStudio (for Mac OS X: [XQuartz](https://www.xquartz.org/))

 1. Open `guidelines.Rproj`.
 Rstudio won't show necessary tools unless you open the project.

+    * Some exemplars will require additional packages.
+These are indicated at the beginning of each exemplars.

 1. Install/update package dependencies: